 Terrestrial transmission page of “arquiva” (spx).
 They bought out the transmission arm of NTL, who bought the ex ITV (IBA) transmitters in 1997.
-Also bought out National Grid Wireless in Sept 2009.
+Arqiva bought out National Grid Wireless in Sept 2009.

-www.bbc.co.uk/reception BBC reception advice website (not as good as it used to be.....)
+www.bbc.co.uk/reception BBC reception advice website, includes a basic reception predictor for TV, DAB, FM, MW & LW. (but basically, it`s not as good as it used to be.....)

 I invite other similar websites to set up reciprocal links with us but emphasise they must be of similar content, ideally RF reception but if not then generally technical.
 The salient point being is it a site I or my readers might be interested in ?
 Could webmasters of sites not conforming to these criteria please save their time and mine by not requesting a reciprocal link.